glahitette/kubernetes/k8s_cheat_sheet.md

   - `kube-controller-manager` runs a collection of multiple controller utilities in a single process
   - `etcd`: the HA backend data store for the Kubernetes cluster.
   - `cloud-controller-manager`: interface between Kubernetes and various cloud platforms (optional).
-- Nodes: the machines where the containers managed by the cluster run.
-A cluster can have any number of nodes.
+- Nodes: the machines where the containers run.
+A cluster can have any number of nodes
   - `kubelet`: the Kubernetes agent that runs on each node.
-    - Communicates with the control plane and ensures that containers are run on its node as instructed by the control plane.
+    - Ensures that containers are run on its node, as instructed by the control plane.
     - Reports container data (e.g. status) back to the control plane.
   - `container runtime`: runs containers (e.g. Docker, containerd)!!! not built into Kubernetes
   - `kube-proxy` is a network proxy, provides networking between containers and services in the cluster.

 ### Cluster
 - Get Services | pods IPs range: `k cluster-info dump | grep -m 1 (service-cluster-ip-range | cluster-cidr)` or describe the `kube-controller-manager` pod
-- Static Pod = a Pod managed directly by `kubelet` on a node, not by the K8s API server; can run even without a K8s API server present; created from YAML manifest files in `/etc/kubernetes/manifest/` by default)
+- Static Pod = a Pod managed directly by `kubelet` on a node, not by the K8s API server; can run even without a K8s API server present; created from YAML manifest files in `/etc/kubernetes/manifest/` (by default)
-- Kubelet create a mirror Pod for each static Pod, allowing you to see the status of the static Pod via the K8s API
+- `kubelet` creates a mirror Pod for each static Pod, sharing the status of the static Pod to the k8s API
 - Networking (CNI plugin) is configured on control plane node(s) under `/etc/cni`, e.g. `/etc/cni/net.d`
-- To temporarily stop `kube-scheduler`, log onto the control plane node, move its YAML manifest file (e.g. to /tmp) and restart `kubelet`
+- To temporarily stop `kube-scheduler`, log onto the control plane node, move its YAML manifest file (e.g. to ..) and restart `kubelet`
 - To manually schedule a Pod on a node, set `pod.spec.nodeName`, and not `pod.spec.nodeSelector` (works even if `kube-scheduler` is not running)
 - Pod termination: when available cpu or memory resources on the nodes reach their limit, first candidates for termination are Pods using more resources than they requested (by default containers without resource requests/limits set).
 - A DaemonSet ensures that all (or some) Nodes run a copy of a Pod (e.g. for  network plugins, cluster storage, logs collection, node monitoring)